-What does new science say about chemicals & cancer?
-Lessons from public health & environmental medicine: A three-part series aimed at engaging physicians and nurses in environmental risk factors for cancer and strategies for prevention.
+What does the science say about toxic chemicals and cancer?
+In a series of forums, physicians and other healthcare professionals learn about environmental risk factors for cancer and strategies for prevention.

 female doctor talking to patient